upb-lea/openmodelica-microgrid-gym/README.md

 Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling power electronic converters in microgrids.

-A more detailled description of the project is presented in the [User Guide](/user_guide/user_guide.html)
+A more detailled description of the project is presented in the [user guide](/user_guide/user_guide.html)

 ## Installation